 Companies are evaluated across seven critical work management areas:

-Leadership: Is effective work management an executive priority?
+Leadership: What is client success management?
+Is effective work management an executive priority?
 Do leaders stand behind and sponsor the time, tools, and tactics it takes to grow effective collaboration, organizational alignment, streamlined workflows, and other work management outcomes?

 Ownership: Do projects have clear owners?
 Do these owners take accountability for their projects and execute them end to end?
 Are project owners given the autonomy and trust to take full ownership of key initiatives?